How do I contact the Conference ombuds during or after the conference?

 The ombuds welcome visitors during all conference times and additionally can meet or talk with visitors before or after these hours by arrangement.
-All hours are in Eastern Daylight Time (-4 UTC).

 If I have a concern on someone else's behalf at the Conference may I contact the ombuds, or is this service only for people who are concerned about themselves?